 Questions to Ask Your Doctor

-- What cell type do I have?
+- What cell type does the pathology report state?
 Epithelioid, Sarcomatoid, or Biphasic?
 How does this affect my prognosis?

 - Do I need a PET scan to help stage my cancer?
 What does staging mean?

-- What is the average lifespan of our previous patients with Mesothelioma?
+- What is the average lifespan of your previous patients with mesothelioma?